dbos-inc/dbos-docs/docs/cloud-tutorials/database-management.md

 When you [deploy](./application-management.md#registering-and-deploying-applications) or [rollback](./application-management.md#rolling-back-applications) a DBOS Cloud application, it runs `npx dbos-sdk migrate` or `npx dbos-sdk rollback`, respectively, to apply all schema changes before starting your application.

 :::info
-When you deploy a new version of an application, DBOS Cloud first runs schema migrations, then upgrades executors to use the new version of your code.
+DBOS workflows always run to completion on the version of the code they started with.
 Thus, you should be careful making breaking schema changes (such as deleting or renaming a column) that are not compatible with the previous application version.
-For example, if your application is currently running workflows expecting a specific database column, removing this column while they are running can cause the workflows to fail.
 :::

 ### Destroying Database Instances